Dec 03, Biology/Plants & Animals

 In the meantime, the discovery is yet another example of amazing animal feats.

 "This is an animal that has to do many things with its legs: dig burrows in the ground, jump rapidly to escape predators on land, and get itself out of water before it is eaten or drowns.
-It has solved a hugely difficult problem with a multifunctional mechanism that can propel jumps on land and water."
+It has solved a hugely difficult problem with a multifunctional mechanism that can propel jumps on land and ."

 More information: Burrows et al.: "Pygmy mole crickets jump from water."
 Current Biology, DOI: 10.1016/j.cub.2012.10.045